Jessicab11/Google-Data-Analytics-Bike-Share-Project/Final Project/README.md

 * Most Frequent Day by Month
 * Total Yearly Riders by Month

+Looking at the FinalSummary.Rmd file, you can see my R markdown file for my final summary report.
-In the Summary.pdf, you can read my final report.
+In the FinalSummary.pdf, you can read a pdf version of my final report.
 This includes and introduction, the methods that I used, the results of my analysis including visualizations, and my conclusion and further discussions section.